PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/react/migration-guide.md

 }
 ```

 Additionally, if you prefer to take a hooks based approach `@azure/msal-react` provides several hooks you can use to achieve similar results.
-These are just some basic examples, you can read more about the MSAL React hooks [here](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-react/docs/hooks.md)
+These are just some basic examples, and you can refer to [MSAL React hooks](./hooks.md) for more information.

 ```javascript
 import { PublicClientApplication, InteractionType } from "@azure/msal-browser";